-Counties, cities, local area formation commissions (LAFCos), councils of government, municipal planning sorganizations, regional transportation planning agencies, groundwater management agencies, and special districts with land use or transportation planning authority are eligible to apply.
-SALC strongly encourages submission of applications that demonstrate a commitment to meaningful, actionable collaboration with stakeholders from multiple organizations (e.g., neighboring counties, cities, local area formation commissions, agricultural organizations, land trusts, open space districts, community-based organizations, and others).
+SALC strongly encourages submission of applications that demonstrate a commitment to meaningful, actionable collaboration with stakeholders from multiple organizations (e.g., neighboring counties, cities, local area formation commissions, agricultural organizations, land trusts, open space districts, community-based organizations with a history and experience working with priority populations and historically underserved communities, community-based organizations that have trusted relationships with the agricultural community, socially disadvantaged farmers and ranchers, and others).
 While there is no minimum number of partners that can be included in a proposal, priority scoring will be given to those applicants that are able to demonstrate strong and diverse partnerships.